GrzegorzJendernal/to-do-list-react/README.md

 - click on "Ukończ wszystkie" to mark all tasks as done,

-- you can hide and show again completed tasks with the button "Ukryj/Pokaż ukończone".
+- you can hide and show again completed tasks with the button "Ukryj/Pokaż ukończone",

+- if you click on "Pobierz przykładowe zadania" will load example tasks.
+Be careful, all tasks on the board will be deleted,

+- You can see the details of the task by clicking on its content,

+- you can filter tasks using the search engine.

 ## Getting Started with Create React App